 These Parking Regulations may be changed from time to time as deemed necessary.
 Changes in lot designations are effective when the signs are changed.
 Such changes may be followed by a warning and notification period, during which fliers and warning tickets will be placed on improperly parked vehicles.
 Changes in parking rules and regulations sometimes may occur after the official Motor Vehicle and Parking Regulations booklet has been printed.
 Any such changes will be followed by a 30 day notification period during which time the changes will be posted online at www.niu.edu/parking.
 These changes will also be available in printed form at Campus Parking Services.
 Such changes will become effective 30 days after posting.

 Report disabled vehicle immediately.
 Call Campus Parking Services at 815-753-1045 between 7:30 a.m. and 4:30 p.m.
 Monday-Friday.
-On nights and weekends call the Department of Police and Public Safety at 815-753-1212.
+On nights and weekends call the NIU Police Department at 815-753-1212.
 The vehicle must be removed within 24 hours.
 Vehicles parked in reserved, handicapped, 15 minute, or service spaces, or that are otherwise in violation, are not exempt from immediate towing (Section H.2.).
 Tickets received after notification may be appealed.

 Illinois Rules of the Road, etc. are to be obeyed